purmonen/movie-trailer-api/README.md

 # Movie Trailers
 This repo consists of a Typescript api for fetching trailer urls using TMDb (themoviedb.org) from Viaplay movie resource links and some glue code to use this as a serverless application on AWS Lambda.
-The AWS Lambda function is called from a rest api provied by AWS API Gateway.
+The AWS Lambda function is called from a rest api provided by AWS API Gateway.

 ## MovieTrailerApi
 Takes a `tmdbApiKey` as constructor argument and has a single public function `trailerForMovieResourceLink(movieResourceLink: string)` for retrieving the trailer.
 This api can easily be used within any kind of application such as an Express app, a command line application or a serverless function.